-If the lines are not flushed before the shower head is installed, the rapid flow of water carries a mixture of water and debris into the shower head.
+The rapid flow of water carries a mixture of water and debris into the shower head.
+This large volume of fresh water flushes the water line and puts the debris into the buckets.
 The extremely small holes in the flow restrictor can become clogged or partially clogged in an instant.

 This is a very common occurrence, especially if you live in an area with older city water mains.
 If a city water main is serviced, pieces of sediment are often dislodged in the main water main as the water flows through the giant mains toward your house.

-I would remove the shower head from the angled pipe that projects out from the wall.
+Remove the shower head from the angled pipe that projects out from the wall to check the flow restrictor for clogs.
 Once the shower head is off, turn on the shower faucet to see if you get a respectable amount of water flowing from the one-half inch diameter pipe that connected to the shower head.